aterrel/aterrel.github.com/content/posts/2014-07-17-scipy-diversity.md

 ![SciPy2014 logo][pic1]

 SciPy2014 is over, but there is so much more to do.
 I expect to be reviving my blog with a set of prose on my experience.
 Today I want to talk about a topic that was dear to my heart when I started this blog, [diversity in the scientific python ecosystem](|filename|/posts/2012-10-08-thoughts-on-the-scipy-conference.md).
 I'm focusing on gender diversity, but we also need to be aware of racial and other diversities, as well.
-I hope helping on will lead to helping others.
+I hope helping one will lead to helping others.

 For the record, I am writing this post from my personal perspective.
 It is not representative of any company or community that has graciously chosen me as a representative.